Automattic/jetpack/docs/monorepo.md

 ## Jetpack Monorepo Overview

 Welcome to the Jetpack Monorepo!
-This document will give you some idea of the layout, and what is required for your project to fix in with our tooling.
+This document will give you some idea of the layout, and what is required for your project to fit in with our tooling.

 ### Layout